-While ordering cappuccino we learnt that in Romania they make it simply way – take an instant package, pour hot water over it and give you piece of plastic to stir it.
-They even have special stands for them so you can choose one of artificial flavors.
+While ordering cappuccino we learned that in Romania they make it simply way – take an instant package, pour hot water over it and give you piece of plastic to stir it.
+They even have special stands for them so you can choose one of the artificial flavors.
 It costs 40 cents but is far away from the real drink.
 However, locals do not mind unless they know the difference.

 Few kilometers after leaving Poiana Stampei it started raining.
-Fortunately we were walking on a wide forest road, unfortunately we took a wrong one at a crossroad and then got wet and boots soaked while trying to shortcut to the right one.
+Fortunately we were walking on a wide forest road, unfortunately we took a wrong one at a crossroad and then got wet, boots fully soaked while trying to shortcut to the right one.

 We came to Călimani mountains and could see newly painted red and blue squares with arrows resembling tourist marking.
-I could remember my Romanian friend Horatiu Popa writing me that new trails had been marked in Călimani recently and it seemed this could be nice shortcut to the main ridge.
+I could remember my Romanian friend Horatiu Popa wrote me that new trails had been marked in Călimani recently and it seemed this could be nice shortcut to the main ridge.
 After a kilometer marking left the road and went up a steep hill.
 They are probably expecting to built a trail later, I thought.
 But the worst was about to come when we climbed up on a side ridge.
 The “marking” went through high grass with lots of fallen trees.
-It started raining again and we went forward only a hundred meters per hour fearing of tearing ponchos while crossing slippery tree trunks.
+It started raining again and we went forward only a hundred meters per hour fearing of tearing ponchos while crossing many slippery tree trunks.